RavindraPersaud/CSE1201-OFFICAL-Project-files/README.md

 Enter the Title (maximum 50 characters).
 Enter the Message Body (maximum 300 characters).
 Choose one of the following options:
-Encrypt the message (you will be prompted to enter a key).
+Encrypt the message (you will be prompted to enter a key this key.).
 Redact specific words (provide a comma-separated list).
 Store the message as-is (unencrypted and uncensored).
 The message will be saved to records.dat.